Everything we know about Ghost of Tsushima: Legends

 What's the Ghost of Tsushima: Legends story?

 We don't have a full idea of the story yet.
 From what we know, the characters will a reason to travel to a supernatural realm where they face a terrifying new foe.
-This story will be told through the perspective of a new NPC named Gyozen the Storyteller.
+This story will be told from the perspective of a new NPC named Gyozen the Storyteller.
 He'll appear ahead of Jin in the vanilla game, similar to how Yamato explained Mythic Tales for Jin in the original campaign.

 What's the Ghost of Tsushima: Legends gameplay like?